George Headley: Family and retirement

 Headley married Rena Saunders in 1939.
 He had nine children in total, including Ron Headley who was born two days after the end of the Lord's Test of 1939.
 Ron Headley went on to play professional cricket for the English counties Worcestershire and Derbyshire, and represented Jamaica before playing two Tests for West Indies in 1973.
 Another son, Lynn, reached the semi-finals of the 100 metres and came fourth in the 100 metres relay at the 1964 Olympics; he also won a gold medal with Jamaican sprint relay teams in the Central American and Caribbean Games of 1966 and silver with the relay team at the Commonwealth Games of the same year.
 Ron's son Dean, Headley's grandson, played Test cricket for England; the family thus became the first to have three generations play Test cricket.

 After his retirement from coaching, Headley remained associated with cricket, presenting awards and playing in friendly matches.
-He was the official representative of the Jamaican Cricket Board at Constantine's funeral in 1971.
+He was the official representative of the Jamaican Cricket Board at Learie Constantine's funeral in 1971.
 Official recognition came Headley's way when he was awarded the M.B.E. in 1956 and was made an honorary life member of the MCC in 1958.
-In 1969, a bronze sculpture of his head was unveiled in Jamaica's National Stadium, and in 1973 the Norman Manley Foundation gave him the Award for Excellence in Sports.
+In 1969, a bronze sculpture of his head was unveiled in Jamaica's National Stadium, and in 1973, the Norman Manley Foundation gave him the Award for Excellence in Sports.
 In the latter year, he also received the Order of Distinction.
 He died in Kingston on 30 November 1983.